Lucas-HenriqueAntonio/SP_Public_Transport_Data_Analysis/README.md

 ## Place the datasets folder in the Google Drive directory for Colab:

 Upload the datasets and secseg folder to your Google Drive.
+Unzip the secseg folder before uploading it to your google drive.

 Ensure the datasets and secseg folder is placed in the directory where you will be running the Colab notebook.